enowars/enowars9-service-syncryn1z3/service_hidden/README.md

 Hidden mechanics
 ====================
-A custom glibc is compiled to inject an insecure version of strncmp().
+A custom library is compiled to inject an insecure version of strncmp().

 # Build the image
 ```